-Finally, based on what we learned from the strategic assessment and what we know from my predecessors' efforts, I will outline some bold initiatives-some "Quantum Leaps" in our ability to provide the citizens of Texas the very best in higher education, research and health care.
-"Quantum Leaps" that will make us the envy of every system in the nation.
+Finally, based on what we learned from the strategic assessment and what we know from my predecessors' efforts, I will outline some bold initiatives.

-- UT System's - MISSION STATEMENT

-The mission of The University of Texas System is to improve the human condition in Texas, our nation and our world.

-The System will use its size, diversity, and quality to advance education, push the bounds of discovery, enhance population health, build stronger communities, and shape public policy for the common good.
-Producing high quality human capital with a sense of service and the ability to lead, we will pursue solutions to the problems of our state, our nation and our world.

-We are a state university system with global impact.
+Some "Quantum Leaps" in our ability to provide the citizens of Texas the very best in higher education, research and health care.

+"Quantum Leaps" that will make us the envy of every system in the Nation.

-This Mission Statement reflects what I believe is critical for any state institution of higher learning.
-It clearly recognizes that our responsibility goes well beyond just higher education, research and health care.
+This draft mission statement reflects what I believe is critical for any state institution of higher learning.

+The mission statement clearly recognizes that our responsibility goes well beyond just higher education, research and health care.

 We have an obligation to improve all aspects of the lives of our citizens-not just their knowledge base and their health needs, but the impact they have on their families, their communities and our nation.

 We have an obligation to search and find answers to every question that confronts and confounds our society.

 We have an obligation first and foremost to the State of Texas-but in meeting that obligation, we will affect the people of the world.

 That is what great university systems do.

-OPERATING CONCEPT

-The Operating Concept is the overarching framework in which the System will conduct its work.
+The next series of slides will outline our Operating Concept-this is the overarching framework in which the System will conduct its work.